spray/spray/README.md

 It has the following features

- * A Scala DSL to select elements in json data
+ * Create queries similar to xpath in a native Scala DSL
  * Retrieve selected elements
  * Easily update selected elements of the immutable spray-json representation
  * Selected elements can be of several cardinalities: scalar values, optional